 What are the best Dwayne Johnson movies?
 Can you smell what’s cooking?
 It’s Dwayne ‘The Rock’ Johnson continuing to climb his way to the top of the box-office.
-This bald blockbuster king has flexed his muscles in everything from the Fast and Furious movies to a revitalised Jumanji – making him Hollywood’s hottest property right now.
+This bald blockbuster king has flexed his muscles in everything from the Fast and Furious to a revitalised Jumanji – making him one of Hollywood’s hottest properties.

 From his early days with the WWF, Johnson bucked the trend of wrestlers making the leap to the silver screen.
 While The Rock was arguably the first, he’s since been joined by the likes of Dave Bautista and John Cena.
 Although everyone from Stone Cold Steve Austin to “Macho Man” Randy Savage has appeared in movies, few have done it as well as The Rock.